carlow78/wordle-challenge/README.md

   - A user can choose to Play again after they have won, or choose to leave the game.

 #### Returning and Frequent Visitor

   - A user who is familiar with the rules and has played before can begin straight away by typing their five-letter word.
 With 5757 random words the game can be played as often as they want to.

 [Back to top](#contents)
 ## Creation Process
 ### Planning

 Before developing the application, I created a flow chart using LucidCharts (see below) which helped me organize dependencies and provided me with a blueprint to follow when developing the application.
-This was extremely useful especially in moments when it was not clear where a certain function or a feature belonged, what the dependencies were or what should be tackled next.

-I tried to break each step into a managable bite-size function so the code would be easy to read and understand.
-As I went, I refactored the code wherever possible to make it easily comprehensible.

 For this project, I did not create any wireframes, as the application is rather simple in layout and is mainly intended to be played on the desktop.

-My main goal was for the content to fit within the restricted size of the window and to have all the features down to the user input prompt to be visible when launching in the Heroku application environment.
+My main goal was for the content to fit within the restricted size of the window and to have all the features down to the user input prompt to be visible when launching in the Code Institute's Heroku application environment.

 Example of requirements taken into account:

   - The game will use simple and clear representation
   - The user will have a choice to play again or stop playing the game.